cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 they also cannot be imported during task annotations import or with automatic annotation for the task.

-Import, export, and delete options are available from job's menu.
+Import, export, and delete options are available from the job's menu.

 ![Add new job](/images/honeypot04.jpg)